Mega Backdoor Roth Advantage Calculator

 Additional Information

-• Model assumes after-tax contributions convert to Roth immediately, avoiding additional conversion taxes.
+- Model assumes after-tax contributions convert to Roth immediately, avoiding additional conversion taxes or plan limits.

-• Use a lower tax drag to approximate qualified dividend and long-term capital gains treatment if applicable.
+- Use a lower tax drag to approximate qualified dividend and long-term capital gains treatment, or higher values if you realise short-term gains.